(a) All designated doctors shall:

 period expires and the designated doctor determines the information

-(3) ensure that all agreements with person(s) that
+(3) Ensure that all agreements with persons that permit

 designated doctor's behalf: